Server problems are unavoidable, but advances in server hardware designs and instrumentation have made systems more resilient than ever before.

 IT technicians should treat any server's system fault as a serious issue, but many problems are not fatal and a server will continue to operate -- albeit at reduced reliability or degraded capabilities.
 Prompt alerting and diagnosis of degraded server states allow IT staff to take proactive measures, often rectifying the issues without any perceivable disruption to server workloads.
 Let's define degraded operation and consider the principal system areas where degradation can occur.

 The degraded server

 Degradation occurs when the server experiences a hardware fault and is no longer running in a redundant state.
-Alternately, the server may still be in a redundant mode, but diagnostic sensors or algorithms within the server report an
+Alternately, the server may still be in a redundant mode, but diagnostic sensors or algorithms within the server report an impending failure.